SpecDD

 4. Add or update tests.

-5. Mark completed tasks as [x].
+5. Mark completed task entries as [x].

 6. Keep the spec aligned with the code.